 - Install a good antivirus software in your laptop and phone.

 - Turn off your location.
-Some sites even keep track of you activities in offline world, but turning off location will at least do the least possible loss.
+Some sites even keep track of your activities in the offline world, but turning off location will at least do the least possible loss.

 - Never leave your account logged in.
 You are in a way inviting cyber criminals to hack your account or act as an impostor.